Get-aduser not recognized

 I was trying to get users from Azure Active Directory using PowerShell in Windows 10.

-And my case I was using the Active Directory command (get-aduser) rather than the Azure Active Directory command (Get-AzADUser) to retrieve the users from Azure AD.
+In my case, I was using the Active Directory command (get-aduser) rather than the Azure Active Directory command (Get-AzADUser) to retrieve the users from Azure AD.

 When I run the below command: